 When you brush your teeth, do you sometimes notice pink in the sink?
 That seemingly innocent sign could be your first warning of gum disease, a serious condition that affects nearly half of all adults over 30.
-While many dismiss bleeding gums as a normal occurrence, this silent invader can progress from mild inflammation to severe periodontal disease, potentially leading to tooth loss if left unchecked.
-The good news?
-Gum disease is both preventable and, in many cases, reversible when caught early.
-From the foods we eat to the habits we maintain, understanding the causes of gum disease empowers us to take control of our oral health.
-In this comprehensive guide, we’ll explore what triggers gum disease, how to recognize its warning signs, and most importantly, the proven steps you can take to prevent and treat this common but serious condition.
+While many dismiss bleeding gums as normal, this silent invader can progress from mild inflammation to severe periodontal disease, potentially leading to tooth loss if left unchecked.

 Understanding Gum Diseases